Ty-Matthews-VisualStudio/Wally/Source/README.md

 ### Issues

-Feel free to submit issues and enhancement requests.
+Feel free to submit issues and enhancement requests to [Ty Matthews](mailto:onehotseat@gmail.com).

 Please help us by providing **minimal reproducible examples**, because source code is easier to let other people understand what happens.
 For crash problems on certain platforms, please bring stack dump content with the detail of the OS, compiler, etc.